adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/projection.md

 }
 ```

+!!! tip
-> It's generally a good idea to use the SID as the user ID for the authenticated user in security
+    It's generally a good idea to use the SID as the user ID for the authenticated user in security
     applications.
 The user can change the email address or username associated with the account, but
     the SID never changes.

 We need an extra property in the `DataObjects\TodoItem.cs` class (in the **Backend** project) to hold
 the extra security claim that we will be adding later: